Course Offerings

 Evidence Skills

-Tim Hallahan, Peter Gruenberger, and other members of The Hecht Training Group offer an one-and-one-half day program consisting of interactive seminars and workshops on evidence.
+Tim Hallahan, David Sonenshein, and other members of The Hecht Training Group offer an one-and-one-half day program consisting of interactive seminars and workshops on evidence.

 FORMAT